Lattice plane

+The lattice planes created from the miller indices for (100), (010), (001), (110), (101), (011), (1̅10), (1̅01), (01̅1), (111), (1̅11), (11̅1), (111̅), (102), (1̅02).

 In crystallography, a lattice plane of a given Bravais lattice is any plane containing at least three noncollinear Bravais lattice points.
 Equivalently, a lattice plane is a plane whose intersections with the lattice (or any crystalline structure of that lattice) are periodic (i.e. are described by 2D Bravais lattices).
 A family of lattice planes is a collection of equally spaced parallel lattice planes that, taken together, intersect all lattice points.
 Every family of lattice planes can be described by a set of integer Miller indices that have no common divisors (i.e. are relative prime).
 Conversely, every set of Miller indices without common divisors defines a family of lattice planes.
+In example figure 1 shows (100), (010), and (001) are a family of lattice planes and can be denoted by {100}.
 If, on the other hand, the Miller indices are not relative prime, the family of planes defined by them is not a family of lattice planes, because not every plane of the family then intersects lattice points.

 Conversely, planes that are not lattice planes have aperiodic intersections with the lattice called quasicrystals; this is known as a "cut-and-project" construction of a quasicrystal (and is typically also generalized to higher dimensions).

+The lattice planes for the miller indices (111), (100), (110), and (222) in CsCl cubic lattice.
+Where the pink atoms are Cs and the purple are Cl.